entropylan/factorio-lan-website/content/privacy.md

 ### Data That is Received From Third Parties

-8. Factory Game LAN Party will receive Data about you from the following third parties:
+8. FLAN Party will receive Data about you from the following third parties:
     1. discord;
     2. valve;
     3. ticket tailor.